ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

 \section{Methods}

 \texttt{ExTraSS} uses a spherical coordinate grid.
 This has the advantage that cells at larger radii can be made larger while cells at inner radii can be small, enabling us to capture the fine structure at high resolution for the slower-moving ejecta, while retaining efficient transfer at large radii.
-The robustness of this spherical grid setup versus was shown in detail in \citet[in Appendix A]{jerkstrand2020properties}.
+The robustness of this spherical grid setup was shown in detail in \Jerk20 (\txtred{their} Appendix A).

-\texttt{ExTRaSS} operates in snap-shot mode, meaning photon transport is followed through independent of time.
-Flight time effects can still be fully included for gamma-ray lines, as well as UVOIR lines if the non-local radiation field is ignored, following the methods of \citet{jerkstrand2020properties}.
+\texttt{ExTraSS} operates in snap-shot mode, meaning photon transport is followed through independent of time.
+Flight time effects can still be fully included for gamma-ray lines, as well as UVOIR lines if the non-local radiation field is ignored, following the methods of \Jerk20.
 For UVOIR lines with global radiative transfer those methods are insufficient, however.
 This means the code for this application is limited to relatively late phases when optical depths are low enough that the radiation transport time is unimportant.

-In order to study the viewing angle impacts, a set of $20\times20$ viewing angles in the polar$\,\times\,$azimuthal are placed, equally spread along both angles.
-As \texttt{ExTraSS} is designed with a spherical grid setup, this does mean that the viewers close to the poles (the smallest and largest $\theta$ angles) are `packed' more closely together, and they each represent a smaller part of the total sky angle.
-In the optically thin setups, this can be adjusted for as a post-processing step, while in the radiative transport calculations this has to be accounted for at emission, in order to ensure that the emission is sent off isotropically.
+\txtred{We discretize the angular variation of the radiation field with $N_{\theta\text{, VA}}\times N_{\phi\text{, VA}}$ viewers in the polar$\,\times\,$azimuthal directions.
+In the standard setup \texttt{ExTraSS} uses $N_{\theta\text{, VA}}=N_{\phi\text{, VA}}=20$, equally spread along both angles.} As \texttt{ExTraSS} is designed with a spherical \txtred{coordinate} grid setup, this does mean that the viewers close to the poles (the smallest and largest $\theta$ angles) are `packed' more closely together, each \txtred{representing} a smaller part of the total sky angle.
+In the optically thin setups, this can be adjusted for as a post-processing step, while in \txtred{ray-tracing} calculations this has to be accounted for at emission, in order to ensure that the emission is sent off isotropically.